IHE/ITI.PIXm/input/pagecontent/volume-1.md

 #### 41.4.1 Concepts

-This profile uses RESTful transaction and FHIR patient resources for the Create, Update and Delete transactions perfomed by the Patient Identifier Cross-Reference Source and Manager actors.
+This profile uses RESTful transaction and FHIR patient resources for the Mobile Patient Identity Feed [ITI-104] and Mobile Patient Identifier Cross-Reference Query [ITI-83] transactions perfomed by the Patient Identifier Cross-Reference Source and Manager actors and a Mobile Patient Identifier Cross-Reference Structure Definition [ITI-105] transaction to share the structure definition of the FHIR patient resource.

-This profile assumes that the Patient Identifier Cross-Reference Manager performs linking and unlinking based on the Create, Update and Delete transcations based on the patient identity data provided by the Patient Identifier Cross-Reference Source actors from the different domains.
+This profile assumes that the Patient Identifier Cross-Reference Manager performs linking and unlinking based on the patient identity data provided in the Mobile Patient Identity Feed [ITI-104] transcations from diffrent patient domains.

 This profile does neither specify the rules and algorithm applied by the Patient Identifier Cross-Reference Manager actor to link or unlink the patient identity data from different domains, nor the point in time the Patient Identifier Cross-Reference Manager actually links the data.
-Patient Identifier Cross-Reference Manager may link the patient identity data from the different domains on time of the Create, Update or Delete transactions, but also may provide other triggers (e.g., manual linking or unlinking in case when the rules and algorithms go wrong).
+Patient Identifier Cross-Reference Manager may link the patient identity data from the different domains on time of the Mobile Patient Identity Feed [ITI-104] transactions, but also may provide other triggers (e.g., manual linking or unlinking in case when the rules and algorithms go wrong).

 This profile does not address issues related to building 'golden records' or verified patient identity data.
-Patient Identifier Cross-Reference Manager may add business functionality to support 'golden records' or verified patient identity data and register them with the Patient Identifier Cross-Reference Manager patient domain/assigning authority.
+Patient Identifier Cross-Reference Managers may add business functionality to support 'golden records' or verified patient identity data and register them with the Patient Identifier Cross-Reference Manager patient domain/assigning authority.

-The actors of this profile may be grouped with corresponding actors of the **PIX** or **PIXV3** profiles and may act as a facade for the **PIX** or **PIXV3** Patient Identifier Cross-Reference Manager to provide RESTful interfaces with FHIR patient resources for patient identity cross referencing.
+The actors of this profile may be grouped with corresponding actors of the **PIX** or **PIXV3** profiles and may act as a facade for a **PIX** or **PIXV3** Patient Identifier Cross-Reference Manager to provide RESTful interfaces with FHIR patient resources for patient identity cross referencing.

 #### 41.4.2 Use Cases